How your baby’s growing

 It’s vital to get enough folic acid while trying to conceive and during your first trimester because it greatly reduces your baby’s risk of developing neural tube birth defects such as spina bifida.

 Consult your healthcare provider about the medications you’re taking.Many drugs – even some over-the-counter ones – aren’t safe during pregnancy.
-If you take any medications to treat a chronic condition, don’t stop them cold turkey but call your healthcare provider right away to review your medication list and find out what’s safe and what’s not.
+If you take any medications to treat a chronic condition, don’t stop them but ask healthcare provider right away to review your medication list and find out what’s safe and what’s not.
 Mention everything, even supplements and herbs.

 Stop smoking.
 Smoking increases your risk of a host of problems, including miscarriage, placental problems, and preterm birth.
 It also slows fetal growth and increases the risk of stillbirth and infant death.
 Some research has even linked smoking to an increased risk of having a baby with a cleft lip or palate.